 Does Cigarette Smoke Travel Through Apartments?

-A tenant smoking from their apartment can affect others living in the same building.
+A tenant smoking in their apartment can affect others living in the same building.
 Some people prefer places that prohibit smoking due to health issues or a dislike of the smell.
 In most cases, smoke travels through openings in shred walls.
 For example, there are shared switches, plumbing outlets, electrical doors, and sometimes under the sinks.
 It also travels through exhaust ducts shared among several tenants.

 Smoke is gaseous and moves in any direction.
 The best way to prevent it from entering your apartment through shared openings is by covering them with a damp cloth.
 It helps to prevent smoke from infiltrating your apartment.